 A demo reel, sometimes called a showreel, is a 1-2 minute video commercial designed to sell your skills to a potential client or employer.
 It should show your best work, your style, and your diversity in skills…. however, it’s not quite that simple to make something that will get attention and get you the work.

 Demo reels, showreels, and VFX breakdown reels they serve similar but different purposes.
 A showreel is usually a demo reel for a studio or a school and includes content from several artists.
 This is just semantics and I’ve seen the words used interchangeably, so if you’d rather call your work a showreel, don’t sweat it.
 VFX breakdowns show, in layers or stages, how effects were created and usually consist of a single film or project.

 Let’s take a step back about how this topic came up.
 I am the on the board of the GVSU Film and Video Alumni chapter and last month we held a résumé and demo reel workshop.
 I was on the panel talking along with several other professionals about the do’s and don’t’s of producing your demo reel.
 During the initial planning meeting, I talked to Suzanne Zack, who is the secretary of the Film & Video Alumni chapter and also an Affiliate Professor of Film and Video in the School of Communications at Grand Valley State University.
 She sent over a document that she hands out to her students about preparing a demo reel and instead of being straight forward with the technical details, it gets more into the analytical reasons behind choosing demo reel content.

 I am also in an admin in the After Effects Portal, a group on Facebook that is very busy and full of smart After Effects users.
-To prepare for the panel, I asked the group what they thought and they mainly gave technical details on length, music, getting permission, etc. Between the input from Suzanne Zack and the After Effects Portal, plus what I know from my own experience, this should be the ultimate guide to creating a demo reel.
+To prepare for the panel, I asked the group what they thought and they mainly gave technical details on length, music, getting permission, etc. Between the input from Suzanne Zack and the After Effects Portal, not to mention what I know from my own experience, this IS the ultimate guide to creating a demo reel.